mbewustanley/yt_insights/README.md

 - Login to AWS console.
 - Create IAM user with AdministratorAccess
 - Export the credentials in your AWS CLI by running "aws configure"
-- Create a s3 bucket
+- Create an s3 bucket
 - Create EC2 machine (Ubuntu) & add Security groups 5000 port

 Run the following command on EC2 machine